 It would be understandable for some business owners to be feeling apprehensive, however many are contemplating a more positive second half to the year and looking at opportunities to refresh, rebuild or even expand into a new business entirely.

 For many companies the past few months have brought into focus the vulnerability of face-to-face and project-based revenues.
 One client we are working with has taken the opportunity to accelerate its strategic plan to introduce an online subscription service to complement its traditional consultancy-based services.
 Another client we are advising has used the challenges this year to bring on the development of its management team and view a multi-site business as more of an integrated entity.

 The good news is that it’s never too late in the year to revisit, review and refresh your plans.
-In fact, now is a great time to reflect on the year so far, assess progress and identify priorities for the second half of the year and into 2021.
+In fact, now is a great time to reflect on the year so far, assess progress and identify priorities for the second half of the year, into 2021 and the years beyond.

 If you don’t need a major strategic overhaul (rather, you want to keep up momentum and focus your time and energy on the areas that matter most) the following simple exercises are ideal to help you to clarify your business priorities and identify key areas for improvement over the short and medium-term.
 Best of all, collectively they’ll take just 30 minutes of your time.

 Exercise 1.
 Find three areas of the business where you can make a 10% improvement